Welcome back to my weekly meal plan post!

 Home Office

 1. Junk Mail.
 It's so easy to let papers just come into the house, and then what do you do with them?
 Hopefully you're able to toss them in the recycling, though there are those pesky ads that have some plastic coating on them preventing recycling.
 But wouldn't it be better to stop the junk from ever coming into the house?
 The Federal Trade Commission website shows you some ways to opt out of unwanted mailings (and phone calls!).
-DMA Choice also allows you to opt out of certain unwanted mailings.
+DMA Choice also allows you to opt out of certain unwanted mailings.2.
+Print Judiciously.
+It's very easy to get into the habit of printing out everything.
+But if you only print out the files that you truly need a hard copy of, you will reduce paper usage and reduce your need for storage.

 3. Sell Old Books.
 If you have old books you aren't going to read again, sell them to your favorite used book store.
 One of my favorite used book stores will even pay you more if you take store credit rather than cash.
 Since I always find great art/architecture/theater reference books there, I'll happily trade old fiction for more long-term resources!